 However, you can optimize how data is formed at the source so that Splunk can parse event fields easier, faster, and more accurately when the events do arrive.

-The article Logging best practices in the Splunk developer forum provides specific guidelines for how to make the most of your log files.
-This article provides additional guidelines and considerations.
+The article Logging best practices in the Splunk developer forum provides specific guidelines for forming events and creating operational guidelines.
+This article provides more general considerations for your logging practices.

 - Search expert

 For more about these roles, see Roles best practices.

 "If you can read it, you can Splunk it."

 If the meaning is not codified in the log events, then it needs to be added, either when the log is created (optimize log files at the source), or on the fly (using fields in Splunk).